 1) JEMAA EL FNA

 First on the list has to be the main square and market in the centre of Marrakech, Jemaa el Fna.
 During the day the square is filled with orange juice stands and entertainers, but don’t get too distracted by all the food options available as you may end up with a snake or monkey on your shoulder!

-Nomad serves up whats described as modern Moroccan food based on simplicity, using fresh local produce and spice to create twists on traditional recipes.
-I highly recommend the courgette and feta fritters!
+Nomad serves up what’s described as modern Moroccan food based on simplicity, using fresh local produce and spice to create twists on traditional recipes.
+I highly recommend the courgette and zucchini feta fritters!

-If its good enough for David Beckham’s 40th Birthday then its good enough for me!
-Walking into this dimly lit restaurant you are immediatly drawn into the lively yet romantic atmosphere.
-We had a table upstairs right next to a small dance floor, where we were treated to a show of traditional moroccan music, belly dancers and ladies balancing elaborate trays with candles on their heads.
+If it’s good enough for David Beckham’s 40th Birthday then it’s good enough for me!
+Walking into this dimly lit restaurant you are immediately drawn into the lively yet romantic atmosphere.
+We had a table upstairs right next to a small dance floor, where we were treated to a show of traditional Moroccan music, belly dancers and ladies balancing elaborate trays with candles on their heads.

 The entertainment and atmosphere alone make this place worth a visit, but the food itself is truly the reason why Comptoir Darna is so popular!
 We selected a few items from the menu including the traditional lamb tagine which was absolutely delicious, washed down with a few cocktails.

 Later in the evening, the restaurant turns into a nightclub where you can smoke traditional hookah and party the night away until 3am before calling it a night and heading back to your Riad!